ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Encryption and authentication of control handshake
 - Sets of crypto algorithms that can be negotiated
-- Session resumption
+- Long-lived sessions with resumption
 - Mobility across addresses and interfaces
-- Authentication based on Shared Secret, Certificates, Digital Signatures, or EAP methods
+- Authentication extensibility based on Shared Secret, Certificates, Digital Signatures, or EAP methods

 #### ESP